Azareal/Gosora/README.md

 I will need to ponder over implementing an even faster router.
 We don't need one immediately, although it would be nice if we could get one in the near future.
 It really depends.
 Ideally, it would be one which can easily integrate with the current structure without much work, although I'm not beyond making some alterations to faciliate it, assuming that we don't get too tightly bound to that specific router.

-Allow themes to define their own templates.
+Allow themes to define their own templates and to override core templates with their own.

 Add a friend system.

+Improve profile customisability.

+Implement all the common BBCode tags in plugin_bbcode

+Implement all the common Markdown codes in plugin_markdown

 Add more administration features.

 Add more features for improving user engagement.
-I have quite a few of these in mind, but I'm mostly occupied with implementing the essentials right now.
+E.g. A like system.
+I have a few of these in mind, but I've been pre-occupied with implementing other features.

 Add a widget system.